ryan-f-b/ryan-f-b/README.md

 - 👋 Hi, I’m @ryan-f-b
 - 👀 I’m interested in website and software development
 - 🌱 I’m currently learning JavaScript, Python, HTML, CSS, C#
-- 💞️ I’m looking to collaborate on various projects once I have further experience
+- 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me - I'm on Discord (rb-8792)

 <!---